syncfusion-content/fileformat-docs/File-Formats/DocIO/Open-and-save-Word-document-in-ASP-NET-MVC.md

 {% endtabs %}

+Step 9: Add below code example to **save the Word document in ASP.NET MVC**.

 **Save the Word document:**

 {% tabs %}

 {% highlight c# tabtitle="C#" %}
-//Save the Word document to the disk in a DOCX format. document.Save("Sample.docx", FormatType.Docx, HttpContext.ApplicationInstance.Response, HttpContentDisposition.Attachment);
+//Save the Word document and download as attachment. document.Save("Sample.docx", FormatType.Docx, HttpContext.ApplicationInstance.Response, HttpContentDisposition.Attachment);
 {% endhighlight %}

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Read-and-Save-document/Open-and-save-Word-document/ASP.NET-MVC).

-By executing the program, you will get the Word document as follows.
+By executing the program, you will get the **Word document** as follows.

 ![ASP.Net MVC open and save Word document](ASP-NET-MVC_images/OpenAndSaveOutput.png)